ably77/DCOS-Kafka-Performance/README.md

-# Load Testing Confluent-Kafka
+# Load Testing Confluent-Kafka Quickstart
 Want to load test our Confluent Kafka framework?
 Here is a guide that will take you through basic performance testing, as well as expand into other areas of how to begin performance tuning your Kafka cluster based on Confluent Kafka best practices and existing tools already provided

 ## Prerequisites
 For this guide, the specs of my cluster are as stated below:
 - DC/OS 1.11
 - 1 Master
-- 3 Private Agents
+- 4 Private Agents
 - DC/OS CLI Installed and authenticated to your Local Machine

-- AWS Instance Type: r3.xlarge - 4vCPU, 30.5GB RAM [See here for more recommended instance types by Confluent](https://www.confluent.io/blog/design-and-deployment-considerations-for-deploying-apache-kafka-on-aws/)
+- AWS Instance Type: m3.xlarge - 4vCPU, 15GB RAM [See here for more recommended instance types by Confluent](https://www.confluent.io/blog/design-and-deployment-considerations-for-deploying-apache-kafka-on-aws/)
 	- EBS Backed Storage - 120 GB

 ## Step 1: Install Confluent Kafka